Public Choice Theory

 The paradox of voting is that when people use a paired-choice majority voting system, such as in United States elections, the priority selected may not reflect the true priorities of society, depending on the order of the voting choices.

 The median voter model states that given a number of propositions, the one closest to the center, or the more moderate proposal, will be the one that is selected.
 For instance, suppose Wilma champions a proposal that costs $600, Peter proposes a project that costs $500, and George proposes a project that costs $400.
 Again, using the paired choice voting method, where voters will first vote on 2 of the projects, and then compare the winner of that vote with the remaining project.
 If a $600 project and the $500 project are first presented, Wilma and George will vote for their own projects.
 However, because Peter voted for the $400 project, he is more likely to select George's model since that cost is closer to his own.
 When the vote is between the $500 project and $400 project, again Wilma will vote for the $500 project, because it is closer in cost to her favored project and George will naturally vote for his favored project, while Peter will vote for his own project.
 Hence, the project with a middling cost is the one selected.

-What often happens is that legislators try to advance their own pet projects by agreeing to vote for the pet projects of other legislators, which is sometimes referred to as political logrolling or horse trading.
-Logrolling generally results in higher expenditures that benefit politically connected groups at the taxpayers' expense.
+What often happens is that legislators try to advance their own pet projects by agreeing to vote for the pet projects of other legislators, sometimes called political logrolling or horse trading.
+During the early 1980s, U.S. Representative Charlie Wilson used this method to increase funding to the Afghan mujahideen so that they could more effectively resist the Soviet occupation of Afghanistan.
+However, logrolling generally results in higher expenditures that benefit politically connected groups at the taxpayers' expense.
 Logrolling would be unnecessary if politicians voted in the public's interest.